 Industry Analysis & Industry Trends

-The Australian dream of home ownership is increasingly trending towards multi-unit apartments and townhouses, which offer inner-city lifestyles, suit smaller households and help avoid the high costs of residential land.
-Industry contractors construct housing structures that range from suburban flats to soaring CBD apartment towers, and from military barracks to designer retirement communities.
+For many Australians, the dream of home ownership is shifting from the idea of a detached home in the suburbs, to inner-city multi-unit apartments and townhouses, which suit smaller households, offer an urban lifestyle and help owner's avoid the high costs of residential land.
+The Multi-Unit Apartment and Townhouse Construction industry constructs a range of residential buildings ranging from suburban flats to military barracks and designer retirement communities.